 The first half of Free Guy is solid, with several great gags and subtle background nods to popular game franchises like Halo or Megaman, which won’t necessarily stand out, except to the most eagle-eyed viewers.
 But in the the film’s latter half, and especially its final act, Free Guy starts dabbling with a whole mess of ideas, including, but not limited to, performative online personas, collective action as a catalyst for systemic change, gun violence in America, a rebuke of toxic online behavior, and regrettably, a deus ex machina resolution powered entirely by highly recognizable licensed IP.

 By the end, Levy can’t help but indulge in the IP-friendly possibilities of his premise.
-Guy’s confrontation with Dude, a ’roided-up facsimile of himself created by Antwan in order to sell preorders of Free City 2, comes with six consecutive video game references in the span of a minute, including a split-second cameo by everyone’s favorite Avenger.
-Sure, it’s funny in the moment, but it’s nonetheless one where it feels as though Free Guy just gives up on its own story, and momentarily lapses into the very same brand obsession the film otherwise decries through its depiction of Antwan.
+Guy’s confrontation with Dude, a ’roided-up facsimile of himself created by Antwan to sell preorders of Free City 2, comes with six consecutive video game references in the span of a minute, including a split-second cameo by everyone’s favorite Avenger.
+Sure, it’s funny in the moment, but it’s still a sequence where Free Guy seems to give up on its own story, and momentarily lapse into the same brand obsession the film otherwise decries through its depiction of Antwan.